-The Title IV-E Child Welfare Education Program (IV-E Program) is an educational program that is
+The Title IV-E Child Welfare Education Program (IV-E Program) s an educational program that is

-part of the Division of Family and Children Services (DFCS) plan to develop an educated
+part of the Division of Family and Children Services (DFCS) plan to develop an educated and stable workforce

 Who sponsors the IV-E Program?

-The Title IV-E Program is a partnership between DFCS and the participating Georgia Schools of
+The Title IV-E Program in Georgia is a partnership between DFCS and the participating Georgia Schools of Social Work.
+The

 What are the requirements for participating in the IV-E Program?